ianmiell/shutit/library/icecoder/README.md

-incecoder: description of module directory in here
+icecoder: description of module directory in here